 All students must meet the Requirements for the Accelerated Master's Degree Programs

-The Vermont Complex Systems Center’s Accelerated MS in CSDS is a five year degree coupled with a relevant bachelor's degree with optional disciplinary tracks.
+The accelerated M.S. in Complex Systems and Data Science (CSDS) is a five year degree coupled with a relevant bachelor's degree with optional disciplinary tracks.
 Our central goal is to help students become protean data scientists with eminently transferable skills.
 We provide students with a broad training in computational and theoretical techniques for (1) describing and understanding complex natural and sociotechnical systems, enabling them to then, as possible, (2) predict, control, manage, and create such systems.
 Students will be trained in: Industry standard methods of data acquisition, storage, manipulation, and curation; Visualization techniques, with a focus on building high quality web-based applications; Finding complex patterns and correlations through, for example, machine learning and data mining; Powerful ways of hypothesizing, searching for, and extracting explanatory, mechanistic stories underlying complex systems—not just how to use black box techniques; Combining the formulation of mechanistic models (e.g., toy physics models) with genetic programming.

 REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF MASTER OF SCIENCE FOR ACCELERATED STUDENTS

 To be eligible for the Accelerated Master’s Program, a student must be a declared computer science, mathematics, or statistics B.S. major, and have identified a Complex Systems faculty sponsor.
-Students need to apply early (before the second semseter of their junior year) to have time to plan two graduate level courses that can be used toward both their bachelor's and graduate (MS) degree.
+Students need to apply early (before the second semester of their junior year) to have time to plan two graduate level courses that can be used toward both their bachelor's and graduate (M.S.) degree.
 These credits must be taken after formal admission to the graduate program.
 Other requirements include a GPA typically higher than 3.0 overall.
 All students must meet the Graduate college requirements for the Accelerated Master’s Degree Programs.
 There is no GRE requirement.

 MINIMUM DEGREE REQUIREMENTS FOR THE DEGREE OF MASTER OF SCIENCE